Icon for gfsd IntelliJ IDEA

 Why use JUnit for unit testing Java applications?

 JUnit enables you to efficiently write unit tests to find and fix bugs in your code early.
-Using JUnit for unit tests can accelerate development by discovering issues early and often, and can help you deliver higher-quality code faster.
-It is also often used for TDD, so if you’re aiming to try test-driven development, you’re likely to encounter JUnit and will need to master its use.
+Using JUnit for unit tests can accelerate development by discovering issues early and often, and can help you deliver higher-quality software faster.
+It is also often used for TDD, so if you’re aiming to try test-driven development in a Java environment, you’re likely to encounter JUnit and will need to master its use.

 How to write unit tests for Java with JUnit?

-Overall, the general process of unit testing is fairly simple.
-You’ll define inputs to explore selected paths in your software, and determine what output you expect to receive.
+When unit testing applications, you’ll define inputs to explore selected paths in your software, and determine what output you expect to receive.
 If the expected value is returned, the test will pass, and you can go on coding.
 If it fails, you’ll need to fix your implementation to make sure your unit test passes.

 In this guide to writing JUnit tests for Java, we’ll be using JUnit 5 with Maven to guide you through the required steps.
-We’ll also provide examples, and best practices to boost the efficiency of your unit testing efforts!
+We’ll also provide examples and best practices to improve the efficiency of your unit testing workflow.

 How to create Java unit tests with JUnit 5 (and Maven)?
 A step-by-step guide